 In Spy Fiction

-or similar tropes, the Noodle Incident is usually referred to by a place's name.
+or similar stories with two longtime allies, the Noodle Incident is usually referred to by a place's name.
 "This is just like Budapest!"
 "Remember Helsinki?"
 "God, it's Rio de Janeiro all over again."
 Sometimes this is elaborated upon, but usually not.

 To be clear, this isn't simply a reference to something that is never shown "on-screen".
 A Noodle Incident is marked by a lack of information, shown or told.
 Bob saying to Alice, "Remember that time we robbed a bank?" does not qualify, whereas "Remember the bank?" does.